 According to director Robert Altman, the character of zany BBC News reporter Opal serves as the film’s connective tissue (read here); when it comes to introducing us viewers to the film’s large cast of characters.
 As a dyed-in-the-wool fan of Nashville myself, I agree completely.
 Right or wrong, her analogies are truly hilarious.
 While walking through a parking lot of school busses – The buses!
 The buses are empty and look almost menacing, threatening, as so many yellow dragons watching me with their hollow, vacant eyes.
 I wonder how many little black and white children have yellow nightmares, their own special brand of fear for the yellow peril… Damn it, it’s got to be more… positive.
 No, more negative!
 Start again.
 Yellow is the color of caution.
 No. Yellow is the color of cowardice.
 Yellow is the color of sunshine.
 And yet I see very little sunshine in the lives of all the little black and white children.
 I see their lives, rather, as a study in grayness, a mixture of black and… Oh, Christ, no. That’s fascist.
 Yellow!
 Yellow, yellow, yellow.
 Yellow fever.
 While walking through a junkyard – I’m wandering in a graveyard.
 The dead here have no crosses, nor tombstones, nor wreaths to sing of their past glory, but lie in rotting, decaying, rusty heaps, their innards ripped out by greedy, vulturous hands.
 Their vast, vacant skeletons… sadly sighing to the sky.
 The rust on their bodies… is the color of dried blood.
 Dried blood.
 I’m reminded of… of an elephant’s secret burial ground.
 Yes.
 Cette aire de mystère.
 Cette essence de I’irréel.
 These cars are trying to communicate.
 O cars, are you trying to tell me something?
 Are you trying to convey to me some secret.
 During the multiple-vehicle collision – I need something like this for my documentary.
 I need it.
 It’s… It’s America.
 Those cars smashing into each other… and all those mangled corpses.
 On Haven Hamilton’s country house – This is Bergman.
 Pure, unadulterated Bergman.
 Of course, the people are all wrong for Bergman, aren’t they?
 After waking up from a one night stand with musician Tom Frank – God, I thought I was in Israel.
 I don’t know why.
 Certainly not the decor, was it?
 Must have been dreaming.
 I was there for about a year on a kibbutz.
 I was feeling very romantic about that kind of socialism at the time.
 I thought I’d like to have a bash at it.
 On Black Gospel Choirs – Look at that!
 That rhythm is fantastic.
 You know, it’s funny, you can tell, it come down in the genes, through ages and ages and hundreds of years, but it’s there!
 And take off those robes and one is in… in… in darkest Africa.
 I can just see their – naked, frenzied bodies, dancing to the beat of – Do they carry on like that in church?
 Even funnier is Bud Hamilton’s response to her question – Depends on which church you go to.
 Nevertheless, one opinion of hers is bound to strike a serious debate – I have a theory about political assassination.
 You see, I believe that people like Madame Pearl and all these people here, in this country, who carry guns, are the real assassins.
 Because, you see, they stimulate other people who, are perhaps innocent, and who eventually are the ones who pull the trigger.
 Whether it was improvised on the actor’s part or not, a significant portion of credit still belongs to the film’s screenwriter Joan Tewkesbury, who made all of this dialogue possible through her multilayered original screenplay.

 Similar to many other films that use music as it’s subject matter, director Robert Altman’s Nashville is not so much a pure musical as it is a spiritual one.
 For example, whenever any of the characters burst into song, it comes off as anything but spontaneous.
 To put it in other words, the original songs here are presented in a manner akin to that of a live concert show.
 Regardless, each and every one of them are performed with gusto.
 What makes it even better is that some (If not all) of the songs were written by the actors performing them.
 With the exception of One, I Love You (her duet with Henry Gibson) and Bluebird (written, but not performed by her), actress Ronee Blakley sang and wrote all of her character’s songs.
 Two of her three songs focus on love relationships in different ways.
 Whereas. the upbeat Tapedeck in His Tractor covers the positive aspects of it, the heartbreaking Dues deals with one hitting rock bottom.
 Her character of country singer Barbara Jean climaxes with the poignant My Idaho Home and considering that this is where Blakley actually hails from (read here), it would be interesting to know whether or not this song was intended to be slightly autobiographical at the very least.
 Timothy Brown’s singing of Bluebird may be the work of a singer-for-hire, but one would never guess it judging from the high level of enthusiasm he puts into it.
 When viewers take into account the grade school pageant-like stage background that musician Tommy Brown (his character) is performing it on however at the Grand Ole Orpy, we discover that this is by design.
+In other words, it serves as his way of rising to the occasion.
 To paraphrase the title of a song by country singer Wynn Stewart – Another Day, Another Dollar (read here).
 The character of country music superstar Haven Hamilton (as played by Gibson) performs two of his three songs there also – For the Sake of the Children (written by Richard Baskin and Richard Reicheg) and Keep-A-Goin (written by Baskin).
 As for 200 Years (written by both Baskin and Gibson), Haven sang that earlier near the beginning in a recording studio.
 The first two songs are about the importance of upholding marital fidelity and remaining optimistic at all costs.
 In the case of the third song, that one is about blindly supporting every single decision made by our U.S. politicians down in Washington D.C. or elsewhere.
 Haven may preach morality, optimism and patriotism in his songs, but behind closed doors, he is only human and nothing more.
 As with Ronee Blakley, actress Karen Black wrote and performed her own songs as well and appropriately enough, her character of Connie White serves as Barbara Jean’s onstage (and maybe even offstage) rival.
 Whereas Memphis centers around one’s desire for confidence and stability, Black takes a proverb (rolling stone gathers no moss) and uses it as the main metaphor for her succeeding song entitled Rolling Stone.
 Even though she shares the same stage as Haven Hamilton and Tommy Brown, Connie White’s songs, in contrast, actually come off as deeply personal whether she is performing in front of an artificial background (as with Memphis) or not (as with Rolling Stone).
 Aside from Since You’ve Gone (written by Gary Busey), in which he performed alongside Allan F. Nicholls and Cristina Raines, actor Keith Carradine wrote and sang his own songs for the film.
 I’m Easy won him the Oscar for Best Original Song and in the film, musician Tom Frank (his character) uses it to serenade Linnea Reese (Lily Tomlin) during a scene taking place at a music club.
 Out of all the women Tom has slept with, she seems to be his favorite considering that he called her on the phone twice earlier in the film.
 The opening lyric of it’s not my way to love you just when no one’s looking arguably confirms this.
 Though viewers can hear snippets of Carradine singing It Don’t Worry Me early on in the film, it is actress Barbara Harris, who gets to perform a rendition of it for the film’s showstopper of a finale.
 Taking into account that Albuquerque’s/Winifred’s (her character) ambition was to become a country singer, it only makes perfect sense that this unofficial anthem of unity, would coincidentally, also serve as her breakthrough.